-- 1. When a discrepancy exists between the wording of an item in the Application and this permit, the permit requirements take precedence over the Application. - 2.
-When a discrepancy exists between the RCRA Facility Assessment (RFA) report and this permit as to the future requirements to be taken at the facility, the permit requirements take precedence over the requirements proposed in the report. - 3.
-The Permittee shall submit sampling analysis results no later than ninety (90) days after the sampling has been completed. - 4.
-The Permittee must comply with 15A NCAC 02C .0108 Standards of Construction: Wells Other Than Water Supply for all monitoring wells and recovery wells.
+- 1. When a discrepancy exists between the wording of an item in the attachment and this permit, the permit requirements take precedence over the attachment. - 2.
+Where a discrepancy exists between the RCRA Facility Assessment (RFA) report and this permit as to the future requirements to be taken at the facility, the permit requirements take precedence over the requirements reflected in the report.